 So, which tool is best?
 Whatever is best for your style.
 Perhaps your current planner can work as your single tool, or maybe you need to add something new.
 There is something in the idea that if you want to think differently, act differently.

 - Use permanent ink or pencil… something that won’t wash away if your Idea Journal gets wet.

-- What do I use?
-My tool lately has been the pocket Moleskine* sketchbook.
+- My tool lately has been the pocket Moleskine* sketchbook.
 I use the larger sketchbook when I’m working on a specific project and need more space.
-There are no lines, which allows free-range writing, and the pages are think enough not to allow ink to bleed.
+There are no lines, which allows free-range writing, and the pages are thick enough not to allow ink to bleed.

 *By the way, Moleskine is pronounced moe-lay-skee-nay, not mole-skin as I once thought.